BoyanK95/FinalProject_yara_internship2023/README.md

 You can start the app using npm start command.
 Normally react apps run on port 3000, but if its taken just type Y and it should forward you to the next posible port.

-Stock Management Application
-This is a small stock management application consisting of four pages built with ReactJS consuming REST API.
-The API calls another REST API for calculation operations, and the data is stored in PostgreSQL.
-The application is written in TypeScript.

 Screens
 Screen 1: Login and Registration